In our Bench.co review you will learn more about Bench.co features, pros, cons, and factors to consider when choosing your accounting software.

 Bench.co’s Financial Reporting

 Bench.co’s web-based app provides financial reporting functionality.
 Without stating the obvious, financial reporting helps you run your business more economically.
-Bench offers real-time cash flow updates.
+Bench offers real-time cash flow updates (cash basis).
 This feature helps you easily identify areas where you’re spending a little unnecessarily, which can help you save.

 A positive aspect of Bench is that it gives you the ability to analyze all your cash flow in one system.
 You can check accounts, vendors, spending categories, dates, credit, and more to ensure your business is on track.
 These metrics combined enable you to paint a picture of how your business is progressing over time.

-Bench.co buoys your financial reporting using your income statement, balance sheet, and visual reports.
+Bench.co buoys your financial reporting using your income statement, balance sheet, and visual reports (financial statement).
 These documents and tools are important when it comes to keeping your accounts in order.
 If you’re applying for a loan, it helps to be able to point to numbers that back your application.

 The income statement and balance sheet completed by Bench are useful for people struggling through excel files wondering if they’re turning over a profit.
 These documents clarify whether you’re doing the right things, or need to switch it up and try something new.